quantyle/quantyle-ide/README.md

 ## Disclaimer
 I am not responsible for any profits or losses made using this application.
-Use at your own risk.

 ## License